By Rick Steves

 When it comes to medication, expect some differences between the way things are done in Europe and at home.
 Certain drugs that you need a prescription for in the US are available over the counter in Europe.
 Some drugs go by different names.
-And some European medication can be stronger than their counterparts in the US, so follow directions and dosages carefully.
+And some European medications can be stronger than their counterparts in the US, so follow directions and dosages carefully.
 Also, topical remedies are common in Europe; if you're suffering from body aches and pains, or any swelling, don't be surprised if a pharmacist prescribes a cream to apply to the problem area.
 If you need to fill a prescription — even one from home — a pharmacy can generally take care of it promptly.
 If a pharmacist can't help you, he or she will send you to a doctor or a health clinic.

 A trip to a clinic is actually an interesting travel experience.
 Every year I end up in a European clinic for one reason or another, and every time I’m impressed by its efficiency and effectiveness.

-A clinic is useful if you want to be checked for a non-emergency medical issue, get some tests done, or if your problem is beyond a pharmacist's scope.
+A clinic is useful if you need to be checked for a non-emergency medical issue, get some tests done, or if your problem is beyond a pharmacist's scope.
 Clinics in Europe operate just like those in the US: You'll sign in with the receptionist, answer a few questions, then take a seat and wait for a nurse or doctor.

-A trip to a clinic generally costs about $75–150.
+A trip to a clinic may be free or a small fee.
 Expect to pay this fee up front, whether you're covered through your health insurance company or a special travel policy.
 Make sure you get a copy of the bill so you can file a claim when you return home.